rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

-Let's take the last code block apart.
+Let's take the last implemented code block apart.
 All the input fields implement the unidirectional data flow of React.
-Thus each input field gets a value from the local component's state and updates the value in the local state with an `onChange` handler.
+Thus each input field gets a value from the local state and updates the value in the local state with a `onChange` handler.
 The input fields are controlled by the local state of the component and don't control their own states (controlled components).

 Let's take a look at the abstracted function which is used in the `setState()` method.
 It is a higher order function which takes a key value and the actual value that is typed into the input field.
-In the `byPropKey()` function itself, the key value is used as {{% a_blank "dynamic key" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer" %}} to allocate the actual value in the local state.
-That's it for the whole update mechanism in React.
+In the `byPropKey()` function, the key value is used as {{% a_blank "dynamic key" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer" %}} to allocate the actual value in the local state object.
+That's it for the whole update mechanism to handle all the input fields in the form.

-In the last part of the form, there is an optional error message that is used from an error object (error objects from firebase have this message property by nature).
+In the last part of the form, there is an optional error message that is used from an error object.
+These error objects from firebase have this message property by nature, so you can rely on it to display a proper text for your application user.
 However, the message is only shown when there is an error by using a [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/).

 One piece in the form is missing: validation.
 Let's use a `isValid` boolean to enable or disable the submit button.
 When you think about a validation condition for the form, what would it be?
 It is shown in the next code snippet.